 The subject MUST store the private key in a form where access or use is protected against other non-privileged users and other services, by using best practices (or specifically those required by the CA).

-The key MAY be stored in activated form if the CA allows it.
-If the CA does not allow storing the private key in activated form, then the activation data SHOULD NOT be stored along with the private key.
+Activation of the subject’s private key MUST ensure that only the subject can activate the key with a strong, and documented, level of assurance.

 The key SHOULD NOT remain activated for more than 24 hours, unless its certificate(s) is (are) SLCs.